 Health

 Course Number 555 Credit .5

-Course Fee TBD Length of Course Semester
+Length of Course Semester

-Grade 11-12 Prerequisite None
+Grade 9-10 Prerequisite None

 Description: This course introduces the student to the contemporary meaning of health and responsibilities of a wellness lifestyle.
 Emphasis is on exploring the "self" as it relates to a variety of timely topics.
-These topics include personality, suicide, cancer, tobacco and smoking, drugs/opiates prevention & abuse and addiction, human sexuality, dating relationships, contraceptives.
-Sexually Transmitted Diseases, nutrition and exercise, 2-year CPR certification (HeartSaver through AHA) and final assessment & project.
-A student may be removed from any component through written communication with the teacher.
+These topics include personality, suicide, cancer, tobacco and smoking, drugs/opiates prevention & abuse and addiction, human reproduction, dating relationships, contraceptives.
+Sexually Transmitted Diseases, nutrition and exercise, 2-year CPR certification (through Red Cross Certification) and final assessment & project.
+All students/parents per the State of Ohio must acknowledge that they have read and understand all the material presented in our program of studies.
+This will be completed via a Google Doc at the beginning of the semester.